Book a Call

 Neural Pathways and the Nervous System

-Your Beliefs
+Core Beliefs

 It’s possible to upgrade our beliefs

 “Simply, working with Gail changed my life.
 The shift in thinking and moving through the day was dramatic.
-Had been stuck for a long time.
+I had been stuck for a long time.
 Self-doubt, fear, and resentment were the norm.
-Gail’s mix of tapping, EFT, IFS, Matrix Reimprinting, talk (sounds daunting . . . process a smooth, safe surrender) released much that was old and made room for the new (how bout some acceptance, forgiveness, hope . . .
+Gail’s mix of tapping, EFT, IFS, Matrix Reimprinting, talk (sounds daunting . . . process a smooth, safe surrender) released much that was old and made room for the new (how about some acceptance, forgiveness, hope . . .
 Wonderful).
 You will be amazed by Gail’s graceful presence, the powerful dance of her practice, and the result.
 Truly a gift – the changer and the change.” ~ Sam Mulcahy

 Travis Bradbury is the co-author of Emotional Intelligence 2.0 and CEO of TalentSmart https://www.talentsmart.com/products/emotional-intelligence-2.0/